dfilaretti/waveshaper-demo/README.md

 ## Description

-"Drive" controls the level of the input signal _before_ it has the waveshaping applied, and "Mix" blends between the dry and wet signals.
+The input signal's level is first scaled via the DRIVE control, after that the signal is passed through the waveshape transfer function.
+Finally, the MIX control allow to blend between the original and modified signals.

 The tranfers function is made of two building blocks: